mariummou/HEC_GB_MCMD_MACE_scripts/README.md

 # HEC_GB_MCMD_MACE_scripts
-Scripts and instructions for MC–MD grain-boundary segregation analysis using a public pretrained universal MACE-OMAT model.
+Scripts and instructions for MC–MD grain-boundary segregation analysis in high-entropy carbides using a public pretrained MACE-OMAT model; adaptable to other ASE-compatible MLIPs.